 A Sermon on Romans 8:18-23Read more

 Unfortunately many evangelical Christians are confused about the hope of the Scriptures.
 Many songs, hymns, and Christian books appear to anticipate an afterlife that is purely spiritual and disembodied.
-The apostle Paul could not present a more contrary hope than that.
-Dr. Martyn Lloyd-Jones in his sermon on Romans 8:18-23 challenges this inadequate perception of the life after death for the believer.
+The apostle Paul could not present a more contrary hope.
+In his sermon on Romans 8:18–23 titled “Paradise Regained,” Dr. Martyn Lloyd-Jones challenges this inadequate perception of the life after death for the believer.
 The New Testament, says Dr. Lloyd-Jones, knows of bodily resurrection of believers and a glorification of the cosmos as the once lost paradise of Adam is regained and perfected.
-The church anticipates, not only the glorification and a spiritual body, but creation restored and an inherited New Heaven and New Earth!
-Creation itself will be delivered from the bondage of decay brought to it in the Fall.
-Whereas suffering constitutes this life, in the future paradise all suffering, strife, fear, and tears will be no more.
-Dr. Lloyd-Jones brilliantly paints a picture of our future hope by bringing the whole counsel of God to bear upon the coming glory that awaits the sons of God.
-Find out why you can have hope while discouragement, defeat, anxiety, and terror loom around you.
-Set your affections upon paradise regained!
+The church anticipates not only the glorification and a spiritual body but also creation restored and an inherited new heaven and new earth.
+Creation itself will be delivered from the bondage of decay brought by the fall.
+Whereas suffering constitutes this life, all suffering, strife, fear, and tears will be no more in the future paradise.
+Dr. Lloyd-Jones presents the biblical teaching on the future hope by bringing the whole counsel of God to bear upon the coming glory that awaits the children of God.
+Find out why the Christian can have hope while discouragement, defeat, anxiety, and terror loom around them and can set their affections upon paradise regained.

 About Dr. Martyn Lloyd-Jones